arielmb94/CHRONOS-MPC/examples/TRMS/TRMS_cascade_mpc/readme.md

 * Inner loops often deal with actuator dynamics, which may be nonlinear and difficult to handle with traditional PID or linear controllers.
 Implementing nonlinear MPC strategies, such as LPV MPC as used in CHRONOS, can significantly enhance control performance in these scenarios.
 * Decomposing a large MIMO control problem into smaller MPC subproblems can reduce computational complexity.
 Each subproblem is simpler and can be solved faster than a monolithic MPC formulation.
 Additionally, the prediction horizons of each layer can be tuned independently, offering further flexibility and potentially faster overall response compared to a single, centralized MPC controller.

 For the TRMS MPC cascade architecture, we will create an outer layer MPC controlling the horizontal and vertical dynamics of the TRMS.
 The output of this MPC will be setpoints for the tail and main rotors fan speeds respectively.
 Then, the voltage to be applied to each rotor DC motor will be computed by a dedicated SISO MPC.

-The model for the MIMO MPC will then have a reduced state vector:
+The model for the outer MIMO MPC will have the reduced state vector:

 * $\Omega_h$: TRMS angular speed on the horizontal frame
 * $\theta_h$: TRMS horizontal angle